simpleidserver/FaasNet/docs/documentation/eventmesh/rabbitmq.md

 dotnet add package EventMesh.Runtime.AMQP
 ```

-Edit the file which contains the configuration of the EventMesh server and add the line `AddAMQP()` after `RuntimeHostBuilder` or `AddRuntime`.
+Edit the file containing the configuration of the EventMesh server and add the line `AddAMQP()` after `RuntimeHostBuilder` or `AddRuntime`.

 Standalone EventMesh server :